runlikeforrestgump/emacs/README.md

 1. You can use a key sequence (aka keyboard shortcut, key binding, or key for short).
 2. Or you can call the command by name.

+Some commands are (or can be) disabled, which means that you'll be asked for confirmation when you try to invoke them.

 ## Invoking Commands by Key Sequence